gustavobkrm/tweepy_reply_bot/README.md

 # tweepy_reply_bot
 This is a simple bot that I built.
-It just reply a twitter mention with a random image in the specified folder.
+It just replies a twitter mention with a random image in the specified folder.